make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Ramon-E80](https://github.com/Ramon-E80) for assisting with support for Clean Air Optima CA-702 dehumidifier.
 - [fate8383](https://github.com/fate8383) for assisting with support for Siguro AP-K50 purifier.
 - [szemkhel](https://github.com/szemkhel) for assisting with support for Protmex PT-19DW alarm clock with temperature and humidity monitor.
+- [dimis7](https://github.com/dimis7) for assisting with support for Inventor Rise Pro dehumidifier.